This post may contain affiliate links. Please see my disclosure policy for details.

 The walks give some incredible views of the valley and if you’re lucky on a sunny day, you will see a colourful rainbow.

-There is more Sherlock Holmes memorabilia available to have a look at in the station and a Sherlock cut out for some more fun!
+There are more Sherlock Holmes memorabilia available to have a look at in the station and a Sherlock cut out for some more fun!

 What to eat in Meiringen